nikolaykhodov/private-euthereum-docker/README.md

 ## Overview

-It is a zero-click Ethereum (Proof-of-Authority) setup with three nodes.
+It is a zero-config Ethereum (Proof-of-Authority) setup with three nodes.

 ## Features